microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 These proxies have been configured by the admin to connect to specific resources on the Internet.
 They are considered to be enterprise network locations.
 The proxies are only leveraged in configuring the EnterpriseProxiedDomains policy to force traffic to the matched domains through these proxies
-To construct, see NOTES section for ENTERPRISEINTERNALPROXYSERVERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ENTERPRISEINTERNALPROXYSERVERS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionResourceCollection[]